jotadiego/Lambad/README.md

 ![Context headers](https://github.com/jotadiego/Lambad/blob/main/img/context_headers.png)

-The _n_-th line from left to right corresonds to the expression in position _n-1_ (the leftmost line corresponds to the variable `x`, defined to be in position 0).
+The _n_-th line from left to right corresponds to the expression in position _n-1_ (the leftmost line corresponds to the variable `x`, defined to be in position 0).

 The **return value** is specified by adding a small square (a 'return box') at the end (bottom) of the line representing the returned expression.